 Let’s Cut A Deal

 A red deck and a blue deck are shuffled by a spectator.
 They randomly cut to a card in the blue deck.
 Without looking at the faces, the magician dead cuts to the same card in the spectator-shuffled red deck.
-A complete hands-off wonder!
+A completely hands-off wonder!

 Cutting the Spades

 A behind-the-scenes demonstration that allows the audience to see how the magician warms up for a performance.
 The thirteen spades are produced in order from Ace to King from a thoroughly shuffled deck of cards, using a different and progressively more impressive revelation each time.
 The routine concludes with a kicker that no one will see coming.